saymrwulf/llm-playground/notes.md

 2021-02-06T18:43:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2021-02-06T21:52:00 - Minor doc updates: linking to article on quantization (llm-playground) 2021-02-06T06:05:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (llm-playground)
+2003 paper) (llm-playground) 2021-04-12T07:13:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground)